 We learned a lot in this project!
 Here are a few:

-The majority of us were new to Autodesk Maya as a development platform, so it took a bit of time to get used to the various tools, including how to add surfaces, translate/rotate objects, n-cloth properties, curves, fluids, hair simulation, and other external effects.
+properties, curves, fluids, hair simulation, and other external effects.
 Modeling the objects also proved to be quite challenging, especially since Maya has such a steep learning curve.
 There are countless tools to use, and even with following some tutorials, it took a bit of time to get used to the software.
 But ultimately, we can to appreciate Maya’s highly personable interface — it allows you to make customizable animations and models — we found that the best way to add as much detail in our scene was rendering each object individually with as many details and effects as needed before combining with other objects to ensure effects and textures are only applied as necessary.

 We attempted to use the HW 4 starter code but ran into a number of issues with trying to merge shaders, textures, and models; we switched instead to Autodesk Maya so that we could more seamlessly integrate models with textures, shaders, and other effects.

-We can use effects like fluids, n-cloth, n-nucleus, and XGen hair simulation to make our scene more realistic; for example, we used fluids to emulate a flame and XGen to emulate the hair on a spider’s body.
+, and XGen hair simulation to make our scene more realistic; for example, we used fluids to emulate a flame and XGen to emulate the hair on a spider’s body.
 We also imported images as textures for other objects in our scene, such as the table and the chair.

-We learned the different capabilities that Maya has with adding custom shaders and textures.
-For the .ogsfx files, we learned how to write the corresponding syntax, and how we might have to edit the .frag and .vert files to get to the correct file type.
+files, we learned how to write the corresponding syntax, and how we might have to edit the .frag

 While there is some overlap between software development and game development/animation, one observation is the inability to pair-program when modeling.
 We noticed during group worksessions that it was helpful to bounce ideas off of one another or ask for modeling tips but unlike general software development practices, it’s nearly impossible and inefficient to “pair-model” (for the lack of a better term).
 Additionally, modeling took up a significant amount of time due to our lack of experience.